We fled into a thickly forested area right behind

 "Not the way I have it planned."

-I had her help me invert the tree trapping a large amount of air
+I had her help me invert the tree trapping a large

-like a piece of flotsam that no one would look twice at.
+look just like a piece of flotsam that no one would look twice at.

 It was in fact harder than it sounded.
-All of our strength was consumed
+All of our strength

-from our kicking that we were using to drive ourselves forward.
+rests from our kicking that we were using to drive ourselves forward.
 Furthermore,

 we had to stop from time to time to tip the bowl tree up to admit fresh